Supporting local food systems by

-Can Be Food System Changemakers!
+Thirty Ways WE Can Be Food System Changemakers!

-click on each bubble to learn more.
+click on the CIRCLES to learn more ...

-leave the leaves and
+leave the leaves &

 raise the blade